 Federal Tax Returns

 All students must submit a copy of their and their parents’ federal tax returns.

 - 3. Mail signed copies of your (the student’s) and your parents’ 2017 federal income tax returns by April 1, 2018.
 Please include copies of all W-2s and any schedules.

 College Board Application and International Student Certification of Finances

-All students requesting financial assistance who are international students are expected to file the College Board application and the International Student Certification of Finances.
+All international students requesting financial assistance are expected to file the College Board application and the International Student Certification of Finances.
 Both forms are essential for establishing eligibility for work-study employment, loan, tuition scholarship, and stipend for living expenses.

-- 1. Complete the College Board CSS/Financial Aid PROFILE® application by February 15, 2017, at www.collegeboard.org.
+- 1. Complete the College Board CSS/Financial Aid PROFILE® application by February 15, 2018, at collegeboard.org.

-- 2. Mail the International Student Certification of Finances by February 15, 2017.
-The International Student Certification of Finances can be printed from the School of Drama’s online financial aid page, at http://drama.yale.edu.
+- 2. Mail the International Student Certification of Finances by February 15, 2018.
+The International Student Certification of Finances can be printed from the School of Drama’s online financial aid page, at drama.yale.edu.

 Federal Tax Returns and/or Income Statements

 - 3. Mail signed copies of your (the student’s) and your parents’ tax documents and income and bank statements (U.S. and home country) by April 1, 2018.

 In order to receive visa documentation, international students must submit proof that income from all sources will be sufficient to meet expenses for one year of study.
 Evidence of funds may come from a combination of the following sources: affidavit from a bank, copy of a financial aid award letter stating that financial assistance has been offered, certification by parents of their ability and intention to provide the necessary funds, or certification by employer of anticipated income.